Ganesh1248/Rock-Paper-Scissors/README.md

 # 🪨 Rock - 📄 Paper - ✂️ Scissors

-A simple and fun **Rock-Paper-Scissors** game built using [your tech stack here — e.g., Python, JavaScript, etc.].
+A simple and fun **Rock-Paper-Scissors** game built using html,css.
 Play against the computer and see if you can win! 🎮

 ---